langurmonkey/website-source/content/blog/2025/local-llm-rag.md

 type = "post"
 +++

 Over the past few months I have been running local <abbr title="Large Language Model">LLMs</abbr> on my computer with various results, ranging from 'unusable' to 'pretty good'.
-However, a major pain point is that usually you can't really give them any context in the form of files or documents to base their answers on.
-The technique known as <abbr title="Retrieval Augmented Generation">RAG</abbr> that aims to bridge this problem by embedding context information into a vector database that is later used to provide context to the LLM.
-In this short article we'll see how to build a very *primitive* local AI chatbot powered by Ollama with RAG capabilities.
+Local LLMs are becoming more powerful, but they don't inherently "know" everything.
+They're trained on massive datasets, but those are typically static.
+To make LLMs truly useful for specific tasks, you often need to augment them with *your own* data--data that's constantly changing, specific to your domain, or not included in the LLM's original training.
+The technique known as <abbr title="Retrieval Augmented Generation">RAG</abbr> aims to bridge this problem by embedding context information into a vector database that is later used to provide context to the LLM, so that it can *expand* its knowledge beyond the original training dataset.
+In this short article, we'll see how to build a very *primitive* local AI chatbot powered by Ollama with RAG capabilities.

 <!--more-->